kexiZeroing/kexiZeroing.github.io/src/blog/create-a-video-player.md

 Even though this player will define its own custom control set, the `controls` attribute is still added to the `<video>` element, and the player's default control set is switched off later with JavaScript.
 Doing things this way still allows users who have JavaScript turned off to still have access to the browser's native controls.

-A poster image is defined for the video, and the `preload` attribute is set to `metadata`, which informs the browser that it should initially only attempt to load the metadata from the video file rather than the entire video file.
-This provides the player with data such as video duration and format. *(Setting `preload="none"` tells the browser to avoid downloading the video file until the user requests playback.)*
+The `poster` attribute specifies the URL of the image to show while the video is downloading.
+The `preload` attribute is set to `metadata`, which informs the browser that it should initially only attempt to load the metadata from the video file rather than the entire video file.
+This provides the player with data such as video duration and format.

+> The default value for `preload` is different for each browser.
+The spec advises it to be set to `metadata`.
+> - `auto`: Indicates that the whole video file can be downloaded, even if the user is not expected to use it.
+> - `metadata`: Indicates that only video metadata (e.g., length) is fetched.
+> - `none`: Indicates that the video should not be preloaded.

 The next step is to define a custom control set, also in HTML, which will be used to control the video.